 Quite surprisingly, it seems like fighters have caught up with the President and ready to take advantage of this “opportunity” by hand-picking opponents and making the PPV numbers do the talking as recent footage with Khabib Nurmagomedov where he can be seen convincing the lightweight champion to consider one last fight inside the Octagon goes viral.

 Interestingly enough, Dustin Poirier and Nate Diaz had a back and forth after the Diamond expressed an interest in a match with the Stockton Slugger.
-McGregor was awarded a match-up with the #1 lightweight contender in the form of Dustin Poirier despite coming off a loss and after a gap of almost two years to the lightweight division.
+McGregor was awarded a match-up with the #1 lightweight contender in the form of Dustin Poirier despite coming off a loss and after a gap of almost two years in the lightweight division.

 UFC has always been a business